syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/deploy-maui-android.md

 ---
 layout: post
 title: Deploy SfPdfViewer in Blazor android MAUI | Syncfusion
-description: Learn how to deploy SfPdfViewer in Blazor android MAUI in Syncfusion Blazor SfPdfViewer component and much more details.
+description: Learn how to deploy SfPdfViewer in Blazor Android MAUI Application on Windows in Syncfusion Blazor SfPdfViewer component and much more details.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug